Vugario/jQueryMobile-TodoList/README.md

 When the enter key is pressed we look up the user's entered data.
 We then retrieve all items currently in our database and add this new one to the list.
 We now save the new list in the database and reload the page.

-The getItems() and saveItems() function is something we have to create ourselves.
+The getItems() and saveItems() functions we have to create ourselves.
 Use the code below.

 ```js
   function getItems()